Kramer Law Firm • Longwood, Florida

 The type of organization will affect a variety of important issues including how the business handles tax matters and whether there is any protection against personal liability.
 Business owners should also consider how many individuals are involved with the business, the type of business, and insurance.

-A business attorney at the Kramer Law Firm in Seminole County, Florida can help you choose the type of business organization and can handle the legal concerns so that you are able to focus on getting your business off the ground.
+A business attorney at TK Law in Seminole County, Florida can help you choose the type of business organization and can handle the legal concerns so that you are able to focus on getting your business off the ground.

-The most common business organizations for a business are:
+The most common organizations for a business are:

 • Unincorporated - An unincorporated business may either form as a sole-proprietorship or a partnership.